h4gen/postgres-search-replica/README.md

 - **Source Protection (Watchdog)**: The replicator actively monitors its own replication lag.
 If the lag exceeds `MAX_SLOT_WAL_KEEP_SIZE_MB`, it triggers a self-destruct by dropping its subscription and slot.
 This ensures the Source DB never runs out of disk space, even if the replicator falls behind.
 - **Graceful Cleanup**: Automatically drops the replication slot upon normal shutdown (`SIGTERM`/`SIGINT`) to prevent WAL accumulation while offline.
-- **Smart Reconciliation**: Only updates embeddings and timestamps if the source data has actually changed, significantly reducing Sink DB load.
+- **Smart Reconciliation**: Leverages pgai's native state tracking to only update embeddings when source data changes.
-- **Batch Processing**: Processes data in batches (configurable via `BATCH_SIZE`) for efficient transformation and API-friendly vectorization.
+- **pgai Orchestration**: Uses database-native background workers for efficient vectorization.
 - **Zero-Touch & Low Privilege**: No `SUPERUSER` rights or global server configuration changes required on the Source DB.
 All protection logic is handled by the replicator.
 - **Zero-Touch Config**: Automatically synchronizes publication columns and filters from Python settings to the database on startup.
 - **Fully Configurable Schema**: Table and column names are entirely configurable via environment variables.